-ν Written Assignment - Research and Nursing Practice Paper - 20% of Final Mark
+v Written Assignment - Research and Nursing Practice Paper - 20% of Final Mark

-- 1. The purpose of the paper is to: - develop skill at using the library to find research studies related to a given topic. - introduce students to reading academic research studies. - develop the ability to reason and reflect. - introduce students to applying nursing knowledge and research to practice. - allow students to interact with health care professionals to determine if a selected research study is used in practice. - allow students to share research findings with health care professionals. - develop writing skills. - become familiar with APA format. - 2.
+- 1. The purpose of the paper is to: - develop skill at using the library to find nursing research studies related to a given topic. - introduce students to reading academic research studies. - develop the ability to reason and reflect. - introduce students to applying nursing knowledge and research to practice. - allow students to interact with Registered Nurses (RN) to determine if a selected research study is used in nursing practice. - develop writing skills. - become familiar with APA format. - 2.
 The paper counts for 20% of the course mark.
 The entire paper is out of 80 marks.
 It must be word processed. - 3.
+2 copies of the selected research study is to be submitted to the tutor for approval at the beginning of class in Week 4.
+Research studies will be approved if they meet the following criteria: - The study selected must have been published within the last two (2) years. - The study must relate to a concept or an issue that has arisen from one of the situations mentioned on page 2 of this course outline under V. Course Content. - Choose a single, original, relevant research study that makes sense to you and that you can apply to your current practice (survey, chart audits, literature reviews and meta analyses will not be accepted). - 4.
+One copy of the study will be returned giving written approval to proceed.
+A paper will be marked if the research study has been approved. - 5.
+2 copies of the research paper are to be submitted in week 10 via e-mail, fax or hand delivered to a tutor.
+To be marked this paper must use the approved research study mentioned in #3.
+You must submit a completed paper using an approved research study.
+Otherwise, you will receive zero and fail this course.

-A copy of the selected research study is to be submitted with the paper to your instructor at the beginning of class in Week 12.
-You will present your research study and paper to your group during class in Week 12 or 13. - 4.
-10% of the maximum achievable mark will be deducted for each school day the paper is late.
-25% will be taken off final paper percentage grade for plagiarism. - 5.
-The paper must be submitted to receive a mark for the course. - 6.
+- 6. On page 6 of this course outline BCIT states: Late assignments, lab reports or projects will not be accepted for marking.
+Assignments must be done on an individual basis unless otherwise specified by the instructor.
+When lateness occurs, a 10% of the maximum achievable mark will be deducted for each school day the paper is late.
+Example: 10% of 80= 8 marks will be deducted from the mark you achieve out of 80.
+Extensions are granted by the Course Leader.
+25% will be taken off final paper percentage grade for plagiarism. - 7.
 Marks will be assigned for content, mechanics of writing and structure.
 The content of the paper refers to the thinking demonstrated by the student.
 Mechanics refers to sentence structure, grammar, verb tense, spelling and punctuation.
-Structure refers to tone and style of the paper, paragraph structure and APA format.
+Structure refers to tone and style of the paper, paragraph structure and APA format. - 8.
+You will present your research study and paper to your group during class in Week 11 or 12.
+The chosen research study will be the same one presented to their Nursing 1000 group as indicated on the group skills evaluation tool.